-Hair Neat and preferably no longer than to the collar Jewelry Earrings Watch Small, pierced, inconspicuous, non-dangling earrings are acceptable A watch with a second hand is necessary Other Wedding bands are acceptable Makeup Lightly worn facial makeup is acceptable Nails No artificial nails.
-Nails not to exceed 1 / 4 inch in length Clear nail polish is acceptable Facial Hair Facial hair should be maintained as neat & trimmed at all times Body Art/ Piercings No body art may be exposed.
-Piercing should be limited to one stud per ear Name Pin Must be worn as part of the uniform Shoes Leather or impenetrable professional shoes; no open back/open toe clogs.
-Shoes should be clean and in good repair.
-Stockings/ Socks Plain white, to be worn consistent with the requirements of the assigned clinical agency.
+Hair - Neat and preferably no longer than to the collar

+Jewelry - Earrings Small, pierced, inconspicuous, non-dangling earrings are acceptable limit one earring per ear

+Watch - A watch with a second hand is necessary

+Other - Wedding bands are acceptable

+Makeup - Lightly worn facial makeup is acceptable

+Nails - No artificial nails.
+Nails not to exceed 1⁄4 inch in length.

+Only clear nail polish is acceptable

+Facial Hair - Facial hair should be maintained as neat & trimmed at all times visible.
+If visible facial piercings must be removed or covered.
+Tattoos - They must be covered.

+Body Art - Ear piercings should be limited to one stud per ear.
+No other body piercings may be should be clean and in good repair.

+Name Pin - Must be worn as part of the uniform

+Shoes - Leather or impenetrable professional shoes; no open back/open toe clogs.
+Shoes agency.

+Stockings - Plain white, to be worn consistent with the requirements of the assigned clinical

+Overall professionalism is expected with dress code and appearance.
+It is at the faculty's discretion as to an appropriate, professional appearance.

 DISCLAIMER